webshuriken/memory-match/README.md

-# Memory Match
+# Memory Match :video_game:

-A fun memory game with cards, just find the pairs.
+A fun memory game with cards, just find the pairs. :balloon: [Play the game](https://webshuriken.github.io/memory-match/)

 ## Installation

+The game app is live but you can also play it locally.

+1. `Clone the repo`
+2. inside the repo folder `npm i` to install dependencies
+3. `npm start` to run the game on localhost:3000

 ## Features